WINTER IN VIENNA – WHAT TO DO

-But most attractions are located in the city center and only a few attractions are further away, so you might need public transport/taxis sometimes.
+- Vienna is very walkable.
+Most attractions are located in the city center and only a few attractions are further away, so you might need public transport/taxis sometimes.

-Where to Stay in Vienna
+Where to Stay For a Winter Vienna Trip

 Or check out my full accommodation guide on Vienna – just click here to find your perfect hotel in Vienna.

-Security: Vienna is quite safe, though pickpocketing is very common.
+Vienna is quite safe, though pickpocketing is very common.
 It is good to be aware of your belongings and be attentive.
 Particularly when you visit the Christmas Markets, make sure to watch your belongings super carefully.

 Wishing you a wonderful trip – and hope you’ll get lucky and experience some snow in Vienna!
 Check out my detailed 2-day Vienna itinerary.